Bals Family History

 Introduction

-Jürgen Baltz > Tonnies Baltz > Johannes Antonius Baltz > Franziscus Henricus Baltz > Johannes Henricus Baltz > Franziskus Josephus Balz > Theodore Balz > Peter Ferdinand Balz/Bals > William Ferdinand Bals > Elmer “Bud” Fredrick Bals > Larry Bals/Bales > Bryan Bales
+Jürgen Baltz > Tonnies Baltz > Johannes Antonius Baltz > Franziscus Henricus Baltz > Johannes Henricus Baltz > Franziskus Josephus Balz > Theodor Balz > Peter Ferdinand Balz/Bals > William Ferdinand Bals > Elmer “Bud” Fredrick Bals > Larry Bals/Bales > Bryan Bales

 Photos: Individuals and families, houses and farms, artifacts and possessions.
 Please include as much detail as possible [Full names of people, location names, artifact data and ownership, etc]